aws-samples/amazon-codeguru-javascript-detectors/README.md

 This repo demonstrates some of CodeGuru Reviewer's JavaScript detectors.
 For more descriptions of each detector, see our [Detector Library](https://docs.aws.amazon.com/codeguru/detector-library/index.html).
 You can also see the code example repos for [Java](https://github.com/aws-samples/amazon-codeguru-reviewer-java-detectors) and [Python](https://github.com/aws-samples/amazon-codeguru-reviewer-python-detectors).

+PLEASE NOTE: This repo is for demonstration purpose only.
+It is meant to educate people about 'security flaws'.
+The code examples contain vulnerable code and should not be used for real-word purposes.

 ## Try out the CodeGuru Reviewer GitHub Action on this repo

 You can use this code repository to try out CodeGuru Reviewer using your AWS credentials.